nv-morpheus/Morpheus/docs/source/developer_guide/guides/9_control_messages.md

 ## Anatomy of a Control Message

 Control Messages are straightforward objects that contain `tasks`, `metadata`, and possibly `payload` data.
-Tasks can be one of the following: `TRAINING`, `INFERENCE`, or `OTHER`.
+Tasks can be one of the following: `training`, `inference`, or `other`.
 Metadata is a dictionary of key-value pairs that provide additional information about the message and must be JSON serializable.
 Payload is a Morpheus `MessageMeta` object that can be used to move raw data.
 Each of these elements can be accessed via the API as the message flows through the pipeline.

 ### Working with Tasks